picoxr/access-g2-4ke-front-camera/README.md

 ## Usage：
 - Scene： Assets -> DemoScene -> GetPhoneCameraImageDemo

 - Pack Apk file, open in pico device, can see the camera screen

-## Announcements：
 - Demo apply to Pico G2 Pro